Introduction

 5. Obesity

-Excess body weight increases LDL cholesterol and triglycerides while lowering HDL cholesterol.
+Excess weight increases bad cholesterol and lowers good cholesterol.

 6. Diabetes